simon-v/bean-add/README.md

 Certain special directives, such as `balance` and `pad` can also be entered using `bean-add`.
 The commands for those are usually an uppercase letter.

-Type `f` to flag the transaction and `t` to tag it with `#bean-add` so you can find it more easily when you later open the journal file with your favorite text editor.
+Type `f` to flag the transaction.
+Type `t` to add or remove transaction tags.

 You can navigate to other record in the journal file with `s`.
 This is useful if you suddenly remember you forgot some minor detail in a previous transaction.